Now Is Not the Time

 We Must Hold Fast

 The recipients of this letter were contemplating returning to the former religious system that was proven to be inferior to the way of worship they experienced with Jesus.
 He is better than the prophets (Heb.
 1:1-2), angels (1:4), Moses (3:5-6), and Aaron (8:1-6).
-Therefore, their faith in Jesus required a firm commitment, irrespective of the hardships and pressures they were facing.
+Therefore, their faith in Jesus required a firm commitment, regardless of the hardships and pressures they faced.

 We Must Consider How

-Two ways they could do so was by meeting together and encouraging each other.
-Having lost the fellowship and social network of their previous relationships, it was important for them to consider how they could find encouragement, compassion, sympathy, and love from their new community.
-By frequently meeting together and reinforcing Christian conduct, they would receive the stimulation necessary to continue to live godly in an evil society.
+Two ways they could do so were by meeting together and encouraging each other.
+Having lost the fellowship and social network of their previous relationships, it was vital for them to consider how they could find encouragement, compassion, sympathy, and love from their new community.
+By frequently meeting together and reinforcing Christian conduct, they would receive the necessary stimulation to continue living godly in an evil society.

-We too find ourselves socially isolated—by COVID and culture.
+We too find ourselves socially isolated—by COVID-19 and cultural norms.
 Sadly, many have isolated themselves from their local church community, making them vulnerable to apostatizing or backsliding.
-But our assembling together, whether in person or virtually, is critically important to our spiritual and social well-being.
+However, our gatherings, whether in person or virtually, are critically important to our spiritual and social well-being.

 Now is not the time to abandon our faith or each other.
 The Lord is on His way back, and as we see the day of His glorious return drawing near, we—the remnant—would be wise to heed the exhortation of the writer of Hebrews to draw near, hold fast, and consider how we can endure until He comes.